-We all know a healthy, well-rounded diet is important when you’re pregnant and breastfeeding, but this is sometimes easier said than done.
+We all know a healthy, well-rounded diet is important when you’re pregnant and breastfeeding, including iron, but this is sometimes easier said than done.

 Whether it’s extreme nausea that keeps you from eating well, dietary restrictions, previous GI issues, a traumatic birth, or even just pregnancies that are close together, many pregnant and postpartum women find themselves unable to absorb enough iron to produce adequate amounts of hemoglobin (a molecule that helps red blood cells carry oxygen to the body’s tissues) in a condition called iron-deficiency anemia (IDA).